-Always be ready to reapply any finish remover you may be used if you don’t think it’s doing the job as well as you had hoped, just remove it the way you would normally and apply more.
+Always be ready to reapply any finish remover you may be using if you don’t think it’s doing the job as well as you had hoped, just remove it the way you would normally and apply more.

 Before you start your project, be mindful of the safety and things you plan to do with the varnish remover.

-You should always wear gloves and other protective equipment like face mask when dealing with these chemicals.
+You should always wear gloves and other protective equipment like a face mask when dealing with these chemicals.

 Even if it claims to be skin safe or to not have any harsh chemicals in it, we have to remember what the job is, remove paint varnishes.

-Chemicals that aren’t harmful to humans can still be very dangerous when absorbed through the skin and into the bloodstream.
+Chemicals, liquids, and stripping gels that aren’t harmful to humans can still be very dangerous when absorbed through the skin and into the bloodstream.

 Even when working with odorless chemicals, goggles and a mask may be a good idea, just to air on the side of caution.